Night Guards for Teeth Grinding & TMJ In Lynnwood

 Take Action With A Night Guard

-If your sleeping partner literally can hear you at night grinding away you need to schedule an appointment with your dentist.
+If your sleeping partner literally can hear you at night grinding away, you need to schedule an appointment with your dentist.
 A thorough exam will identify whether you have bruxism.
-Yes, if you are grinding at night you do want to get fitted for a night guard.
-Absolutely!
-Contrary to so many problems that dentists identify and perform procedures to correct, fitting a night guard is one of the easiest and more desirable.
+If you are grinding at night, you do want to get fitted for a night guard.
+Contrary to so many problems that dentists identify and perform procedures to correct, fitting a night guard is one of the easiest and most desirable.
 There is no pain during the process.
 The solution is economical and yields fabulous results.
 A win-win for all parties.

 The Actual Night Guard